yasiryagi/helpdesk/roles/storage-lead/README.md

 ```
 # avoid the -a
-$ yarn storage-node leader:create-bucket -i 1 -k -n 1000 -s 100000000000 /path/to/storage-lead-role-key.json
+$ yarn storage-node leader:create-bucket -i 1 -n 1000 -s 100000000000 -k /path/to/storage-lead-role-key.json
+# returns the bucket ID (say 3)

+# currently, there is a bug in the storage-node CLI that sets all new buckets created to accept new bags, despite not enabling it (even if no one is invited). therefore, turn it off right away
+$ yarn storage-node leader:update-bucket-status -i 3 -s off -k /path/to/storage-lead-role-key.json

 ```

-Once the operator has accepted their invititation and set their metadata, you can check the url and confirm the node is running before you:
+Once the operator has accepted their invitation and set their metadata, you can check the url and confirm the node is running before you:
 ```
-$ yarn storage-node leader:update-bucket-status -i 1 -s on -k /path/to/storage-lead-role-key.json
+$ yarn storage-node leader:update-bucket-status -i 3 -s on -k /path/to/storage-lead-role-key.json
 ```

 ### Dynamic Bag Creation